-The basic loss per share is calculated by dividing the loss attributable to the holders of common shares by the weighted average number of common shares outstanding during the year on a post split basis as of January 1, 2019.
+The basic loss per share is calculated by dividing the loss attributable to the holders of common shares by the weighted average number of common shares outstanding during the year.
 The Company has no potential common shares outstanding that can dilute the current shareholders.

-q.
+a.
 Leases